jdebeer/zplify/README.md

 ```

-## Config parameters
+### Config parameters

-* `columnRatios` - specifiy custom widths for the table columns
+* `columnRatios` - `Array` - specifiy custom widths for the table columns

+  * default value is an empty array, which evaluates to evenly spaced columns
   * must contain an equal number of items as the `columns` array
   * entries must add up to 1
   * each entry must be greater than 0 and less than 1